Key takeaways

 What causes blue balls?

-Testicular torsion: Occurs when the spermatic cord that supplies blood to the testicle twists or rotates around it, cutting off its blood flow.
+Testicular torsion: This occurs when the spermatic cord that supplies blood to the testicle twists or rotates around it, cutting off its blood flow.
 Symptoms include sudden, severe pain in the affected testicle, a red or dark-colored scrotum, a swollen (enlarged) scrotum, nausea, and vomiting.
-Testicular torsion is a medical emergency that requires prompt treatment to save the testicle so if you are in doubt, you are better off seeking emergency medical attention.

-Inguinal Hernia: Also known as a groin hernia, an inguinal hernia develops when part of the abdominal contents, such as the intestine, pushes through a weak spot in the lower abdominal wall.
 With an inguinal hernia, you may notice a bulge in the area between your lower abdomen and thigh, a bulge in your scrotum, pain in your scrotum, heaviness, or other sensations in the groin area.
-A hernia can be an emergency if the intestinal contents get stuck, causing that part of the intestines to lose their blood supply.
+A hernia can be an emergency if the intestinal contents get stuck, causing that part of the intestines to lose its blood supply.

 Kidney stones: A kidney stone is a hard deposit of minerals that forms in the kidney.
 When passing through or stuck in the urinary tract, a kidney stone can cause pain that radiates to the scrotum and groin.
-Other symptoms include difficulty urinating, nausea, and vomiting.

 Fever